bugface/pcm/readme.md

 	- submission: sub25_raw.csv
 	- data: based on pcm -> 232 are correct pairs
 	- revision: filter_pipeline
-	- result:
 <br><br>
-21 - using the 56588 data set apply the negative filter (ssn similarity < 0.9 and mrn distance is larger than 400) to obtain a negative dataset for false pairs check
+21. - using the 56588 data set apply the negative filter (ssn similarity < 0.9 and mrn distance is larger than 400) to obtain a negative dataset for false pairs check
    - all the filtered pairs are stored in the 56588_neg.txt (7344 pairs)
    - related detail of each records are stored in the 56588_neg.csv
    - submission: sub26_neg.csv
    - result: percision: 0.4522 (3321 are correct which means rest are not (does not make sense at all))
 <br><br>

+## PCM Answer Key Update
+### after update our previous result changed to p=0.995, r=0.91, f=0.951
+#### start version 2
-22 - result for submission of processed_neg_56588: percision: 0.435; total: 154 (67); number need to filter off: 87
+1. - result for submission of processed_neg_56588: percision: 0.435; total: 154 (67); number need to filter off: 87
     - result for submission of processed_full_cover: percision: 0.8456; total: 149(126); number need to filter off:19
+    - the pairs need to be filtered have been targeted.
+The results from above are merged with previous result to yield a new file: 56626.txt
+    - the submission 27 is created based on 56626.txt yield result: p= , r= , f= (from pcm)
+<br><br>
 #### *************************************************************************************************************

 ## table of fields combination